If you live in the United States, you may be familiar with the term "common law marriage."

 A common law marriage is one in which a couple lives together for a period of time and considers themselves as "married," but without ever going through a formal ceremony or getting a marriage license.

 Many people believe that a couple that lives together for a set period is considered common-law married.
 However, this is an inaccurate belief.
-While common law marriages are recognized in several states, there are not any states where a couple that lives in the same household for a specific number of years is considered common-law married.
+While common law marriages are recognized in several states, no states recognize a couple living in the same household for a specific number of years as common-law married.

 Before we get into the specifics surrounding common-law marriage laws, let's identify which states acknowledge these relationships.
 As of 2018, eight states acknowledge common law marriages through final legislation.
 Those states are: